 It all happened so fast we were stunned.

 I got back on the radio imploring “Any boat in Annapolis Harbor, please look for a white dinghy we just lost overboard.”

 Within minutes the captain of the Harvey Gamage, a 131-foot gaff-rigged schooner, responded, “I just launched our tender and we’ll look for it.”
-And sure enough, 10 minutes we saw the tender with our little dinghy trailing behind.
+And sure enough, 10 minutes later we saw the tender with our little dinghy trailing behind.
 A crewman handed us the painter and we very carefully hoisted it back aboard.
 What a night!

 Months later we were in the Bahamas snugly at anchor at Royal Island.
 Another cruising sailor rowed by and we visited a while.
 When he saw Gusto on our stern he said, “Were you at the Annapolis Sailboat Show making frantic calls to the Coast Guard about a drowning lady in Annapolis Harbor?
 I remember hearing you.”

 |Plenty to see and do in St. Michaels MD|

 |Following a Cruise Ship|

 Interested in visiting Annapolis, MD?
 Here’s a link for information Visit Annapolis.